Astragalus membranaceus; Astragalus mongholicus; Huang-qi; Milk-vetch root

 There is not a lot of scientific evidence about giving astragalus to children, so ask your doctor first.
 According to TCM, you should not give astragalus to a child with fever because the herb may make the fever last longer or grow stronger.
 Dosage should be determined by your doctor.

 Dosage depends on condition being treated, age, and weight.
 Work with your physician to determine the safest and most effective dosage for you.
 Higher doses may suppress the immune system.
 For best results, use a standardized astragalus supplement.
-Recommended doses are as follows:
+Dosages depend on a number of factors, such as whether astragalus is being used primarily as an adaptogen or for other reasons.
+People should work with a knowledgeable provider to determine the appropriate dosing schedule for their needs.

 At recommended doses, astragalus has no serious side effects and can generally be used safely.
 It does interact with other herbs and medications (see Possible Interactions section).